newTypeGeek/Network-Reconstruction/README.md

 # Effect of hidden nodes on the reconstruction on bidirectional networks

-Based on Emily S. C Ching, P. H. Tam, "[Effects of hidden nodes on the reconstruction of bidirectional networks](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.98.062318)", Phys.
-Rev. E 98, 062318 (2018), the network reconstruction method is demonstrated with Python scripts.
+Emily S. C Ching, P. H. Tam, "[Effects of hidden nodes on the reconstruction of bidirectional networks](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.98.062318)", Phys.
+Rev. E 98, 062318 (2018)<br>

+To demonstrate the method used in this journal publication using Python.

 # Pre-requisite
 1. Python 3